I wake up and meditate. All is well. Life is good.

 While making dinner I flip through an old copy of Time magazine that I probably lifted from someone’s waiting room.
 I find myself mesmerized by a two page advertisement for a pharmaceutical drug that literally says it “can cause severe and uncontrollable bleeding, brown urine and vomit that looks like coffee grounds.”
 The picture shows an attractive older woman laughing and playing with a golden doodle.
 They look like they’re having the best. time. ever.

-So I begin playing with Tomorrow and asking Jagna to make sure that I don’t start pooping coffee, and bleeding uncontrollably.
+So I begin playing with my dog and asking my parnter to make sure I don’t start pooping coffee, and bleeding uncontrollably.
 She smiles.

 Once again life is good.
 Precious.
 It’s going to be OK I tell myself.